philipcwhite/Monitoring/README.md

 ## Updates

+5/11/2019 - I finally got my conversion from CSV to JSON working with SSL.
+Now the agents send data as JSON packets instead of CSV.
+I think I still need to put some flow control in to prevent huge packets but things are working for the most part.
+Packet sizes should now be significantly smaller.
+The upside (or downside) of using JSON is that the packets have to be correct.
+CSV would work even if the datastream was partially interupted, inserting part of the data (with data loss) instead of no data.
+I think if I build in some flow restrictions this should be able to be mitigated.
+Also the smaller packet size should help as well.

 5/11/2019 - I had a setback today.
 I tried updating the agent to use JSON and SSL no longer works.
 Still investigating but I may have to roll back some updates.

 5/10/2019 -  The agent and collector now use a shared security key.
 I also fixed an issue with the event engine not loading its configuration for Windows.
 I still have a few more things to work on, on the Linux side (systemd startup).